Table of Contents:

 Your domain name is the center of your web presence.
 Without proper domain protection, any successful business can be at risk for phishing and cybersquatting.
 Phishing websites may use a variation of your domain name to lure unsuspecting consumers into giving away their personal information.
 Bad actors can even spoof your email addresses to trick customers.

-Cybersquatters will register domain names similar to yours in the hope of making a profit by selling it back to you.
+Cybersquatters will register domain names similar to yours in the hope of making a profit by selling them back to you.
 Or, counterfeit sellers can actually set up their own web stores based on variations of your domain name.

 To get ahead of the problem, you can register other general top-level domains (gTLDs) along with your main website and point those at your primary domain.
 For example, in addition to registering YourCompany.com, you can register the YourCompany.net, YourCompany.biz, and YourCompany.org domains.
 You can also register common misspellings or domains based on mispronunciations.
-Lastly, you should consider registering the regional domains (TDLs) too, like YourCompany.es, YourCompany.de, YourCompany.fr etc.
+Lastly, you should consider registering the regional domains (TDLs) too, like YourCompany.es, YourCompany.de, YourCompany.fr, etc.

-For example, you’ll know if someone purchases YourCompany-Deals.com and you can then investigate and find out if they are simply holding the property, redirecting traffic to their own site, or running a knockoff site.
+For example, you’ll know if someone purchases YourCompany-Deals.com and you can then investigate and find out if they are simply holding the property, redirecting traffic to their site, or running a knockoff site.